-Our three-year KS3 programme provides an engaging learning journey, focusing on building upon and consolidating skills introduced in KS2 to ensure GCSE readiness by the end of year 9.
-Pupils will be supported throughout their time at Thornhill to clearly articulate their thoughts and ideas to their peers as well as in their writing.
-We aim to cover popular literary canon texts, as well as a vast range of poetry, both contemporary and historic fiction and non-fiction texts, ensuring full coverage of the National Curriculum.
-There is a strong emphasis on planning as well as recalling previous learning, ensuring essential knowledge and ideas are retained.
+Our three-year KS3 programme offers an engaging learning journey, focusing on building upon and consolidating knowledge and skills introduced at KS2.
+Our schema is designed to support our pupils to clearly articulate their thoughts and ideas to their peers as well as in their writing.
+The curriculum covers a variety of genres, popular literary canon texts, the classics, as well as a vast range of poetry, both contemporary and historic fiction and non-fiction texts.

-Our celebrations of National Poetry Day and World Book Day provide pupils with a variety of activities including poetry recitals, sharing of favourite texts, quizzes, competitions, and other creative activities.
+Our celebrations of National Poetry Day and World Book Day provide pupils with a variety of activities including poetry recitals, sharing of favourite texts, quizzes, competitions and other creative activities.
+We continue to celebrate the fact that many of our pupils are published authors in their own right.

 Mathematics is taught as a specialist subject at Thornhill Academy.